bf/go-simple-postgresql-migrate/README.md

 ## How to get started

-Check out the repository and compile it:
+Check out the repository, download dependencies and install:

-> go mod download; go build
+> go mod download; go build; go install

 Initialize the database connection with